Matty’s thoughts on Anthony Hickox’s William Hurt-starring chase flick.

 The star, though, is horror helmer turned DTV practitioner Anthony Hickox’s rock solid direction.
 The Contaminated Man — or, as us Brits got it, ‘Contagion’ — is well done tech-wise and confidently executed.
 Hickox’s emphasis on movement mirrors the race-against-the-clock nature of Weller’s odyssey home, and, as he did with Payback (1995) and Invasion of Privacy (1996), Hickox demonstrates a keen understanding of the mechanics of a quality B-thriller.
 He knows when to twist the suspense screws, but equally knows when to pull back and let a scene breathe.
 While The Contaminated Man’s tone is generally downbeat and mournful (it is, after all, a story about loss and reluctant change), Hickox is unafraid to get OTT and action-y when the situation requires it which enlivens the stodgier passages of John Penney’s screenplay no end.
 The sequence in which Hurt’s desperate to help hazmatter pursues Weller up a rickety old wooden rollercoaster is a stirring and precisely assembled highlight — just ignore the snicker-inducing shot of Weller’s very obvious stunt double.

-The Contaminated Man was released on U.K. VHS via High Fliers in October 2001.
+Produced by Promark, The Contaminated Man was released on U.K. VHS via High Fliers in October 2001.
 A DVD from High Fliers subsidiary Cinema Club followed a year later, with bargain bin staples Boulevard reissuing it on disc in May 2007.
 Naturally, all are now out of print.
 Stateside, The Contaminated Man premiered on Cinemax as a “First on MAX” title on Sunday 17th December 2000.

 UK/Germany ● 2000 ● Thriller ● 94mins